axrocheteau/renov_local/readme.md

 > The variable has_to_renov is missing in the DPE dataset.

 ## dependancies
-This project uses the following libraries:
+This project uses the following libraries (listed in pyproject.toml as well):
 - Python (v 3.11.1)
 - Pyspark (v 3.4.0)
 - scikit-learn (v 1.3.0)